PraxTube/work-hours-generator/README.md

 The xlsx output file is very barebones and does not have a lot of funtionality.
 The things it does do automatically:

-- Format the weekday and date according to the set date in the header
+- Format the weekday (cells in `A`) and date (cells in `B`) according to the date set in the header
-- Calculate the sum of the hours worked each month and subtract the expected hours (Uebertrag in cell C38)
+- Calculate the sum of the hours worked each month minus expected hours (cell `C38`)
-- Calculate the sum of all hours subtracted with the expected hours (last sheed cell C38)
+- Calculate the sum of all hours minus all expected hours (last sheet cell `C38`)

-The user doesn't need to interact with the xlsx file directly, unless you set `start_date` or `end_date`, in this case you may need to set the monthly hours in cell B4.
+The user doesn't need to interact with the xlsx file directly, unless you set `start_date` or `end_date`, in this case you may need to set the monthly hours in cell `B4`.

 The rounding of the numbers can also be a inaccurate.